earlephilhower/arduino-pico/docs/multicore.rst

 before returning.

-The other core will have its interrupts disabled and be busy-waiting in an RAM-based routine, so flash and other peripherals can be accesses.
+The other core will have its interrupts disabled and be busy-waiting in an RAM-based routine, so flash and other peripherals can be accessed.

 **NOTE** If you idle core 0 too long, then the USB port can become frozen.
 This is because core 0 manages the USB and needs to service IRQs in a